Institute of Molecular Biotechnology: History

+Atrium of the Institute of Molecular Biotechnology (IMBA) at the Vienna BioCenter in February 2026.

 The institute was founded in 1999 as a joint initiative of the Austrian Academy of Sciences and Boehringer Ingelheim and with contributions from the Austrian Government and the city of Vienna.
 The construction of the building was initiated in 2003 and completed in 2006.
 It is linked to the building of the Research Institute of Molecular Pathology by a bridge so as to enhance collaborations.
 Both institutes share a common canteen and their scientific core facilities.
-In 2002, the geneticist Josef Penninger started as the Scientific Director of the IMBA and recruited Barry Dickson as the first group leader (now at Janelia Research Campus, USA).
+In 2002, the geneticist Josef Penninger started as the Scientific Director of the IMBA and recruited Barry Dickson as the first group leader.
 In 2007 the Vienna Drosophila RNAi Center (VDRC) opened, in collaboration with the Research Institute of Molecular Pathology.
 In 2018, Josef Penninger was appointed as director of the Life Science Institute of the University of British Columbia and Jürgen Knoblich took the position as interim director of IMBA.
-In 2020, the institute expanded in an additional building of the Vienna Biocenter (termed VBC6).
+In 2020, the institute expanded into an additional building of the Vienna Biocenter (termed VBC6).
 In 2024, Elly Tanaka took the position as Scientific Director of IMBA.

 Scientific Advisory Board

-In order to maintain the highest standard of research, the IMBA has installed a process of review and feedback led by an external Scientific Advisory Board (SAB) of internationally recognised scientists.
-The Board meets yearly and, together with group leaders, discusses the quality, significance, and focus of research conducted.
-As of December 2022, the IMBA SAB is chaired by Elaine Fuchs (The Rockefeller University) and includes Gregory Hannon (University of Cambridge, Cold Spring Harbor Laboratory), Guido Kroemer (University of Paris Descartes), Maria Leptin (President of the European Research Council ERC and Director of EMBO), Gary Ruvkun (Harvard University), and Nobel prize winner Eric Kandel.
+IMBA employs a process of review and feedback led by an external Scientific Advisory Board (SAB) of scientists.
+The board meets yearly and, together with group leaders, discusses the quality, significance, and focus of research conducted.
+As of 2026, the board is chaired by Maria Leptin (European Research Council), and includes Iain Cheeseman (Whitehead Institute and Massachusetts Institute of Technology), Déborah Bourc'his (Institut Curie), Denis Jabaudon (Geneva University), Elizabeth Robertson (Sir William Dunn School of Pathology, University of Oxford), Alexander van Oudenaarden (Hubrecht Institute).

 Core scientific facilities

-Core scientific facilities within the IMBA provide services to facilitate research making use of stem cells, flies/worms, informatics, optics, molecular biology, comparative medicine, transgenics, protein chemistry, or graphic designs.
+Core scientific facilities within IMBA provide services to facilitate research making use of stem cells, flies/worms, informatics, optics, molecular biology, comparative medicine, transgenics, protein chemistry, or graphic designs.
 These core facilities are managed by technical leaders who evaluate and implement a wide range of novel technologies and instrumentations.
 These professional staff scientists also train users, help with experimental design, and disseminate expert knowledge.
-The IMBA scientists are not billed for core services, except for certain experiment-related consumables.
+IMBA scientists are not billed for core services, except for certain experiment-related consumables.

-Beyond the core scientific facilities of the institute, the IMBA laboratories are also financially supported to use of the core facilities of the Vienna Biocenter.
+Beyond the core scientific facilities of the institute, IMBA laboratories are also financially supported to use of the core facilities of the Vienna Biocenter.